Joe-Collins-1986/minesweeper/README.md

    * Use the scoreboard to improve their scores and compete with other users.
       - **REVIEW - Scoreboard set up using an API with google sheets to record the winning times by the user and present back the top 5 for each difficulty setting.**
    * Tailor the difficulty to their experience with the game.
-      - **REVIEW - 3 difficulty settings created with varyious board sizes and number of mines.**
+      - **REVIEW - 3 difficulty settings created with various board sizes and number of mines.**

    </details>

    ## Further Testing
    * Tested across Google Chrome, Safari, Microsoft Edge, Fire Fox browsers on both Mac and Windows.
    * Gameplay and validations tested by developer and friends to ensure functionality worked as expected.
    * Issued to Slack community to review and provide feedback on.

    ## Development Bugs